 When I visited recently I was surprised to see how much the brambles had sprung up around the entrance, hiding the first of the eight huge granite slabs that provide the roof of this covered passage.
 Getting inside was a little tricky but once through the entrance I found a passageway as impressive as its cousins further west, though a little more modest in dimensions.

-While other fogous have passages that are 20m or more long this one is only 8.5m in length and it also has no visible side or creep passage.
-It is thought however that it may have extended further in the past.
+While other fogous have passages that are 20m or more long this one is only 8.5m in length and it also has no visible side creep or passage.
+It is thought however that the fogou may have extended further in the past.

 John Wilmet, 78 years old, began by telling me the following tale about an allee couvert: “William Murphy, who married my sister, once went to the pisky-house at Bosahan with a surveyor and the two of them heard such unearthly noises in it that they came running home in great excitement, saying they had heard the piskies.”